ljunggren/boozang-docs/README.md

 ### XRay: Defining scenarios

 XRay and Boozang both support regular Scenarios and Scenario Outlines, so there is a one-to-one mapping between these entities.
-As a starting point, you will need at least one Cucumber scenario defined ion Xray.
+As a starting point, you will need at least one Cucumber scenario defined in Xray.
 Below is an example of a data-driven scenario outline defined on the XRay side.

 ![xray-define-scenarios](images/xray-define-scenarios.png)